4 Hours / 4 CEs

 • Intended Audience

-This training is designed for clinicians at any stage of their career who have some background in forensic psychology and are interested in or currently specializing in disability evaluations.
-It is particularly relevant for those who focus on comprehensive, fair, and valid assessments of disability across contexts such as disability insurance, workers’ compensation, or ADA-related cases.
+This training is designed for clinicians with a background in forensic psychology who specialize or are interested in specializing in disability evaluations.
+It is particularly relevant for those conducting comprehensive, fair, and valid assessments of disability in contexts such as disability insurance, workers’ compensation, or ADA-related cases.

 • Experience Level

-• Beginner: New to disability evaluations or transitioning from other forensic areas; seeking foundational knowledge of legal contexts, assessment design, and data sources.
+• Beginner: Participants are new to disability evaluations and seek foundational knowledge of best practices, legal contexts, and assessment strategies.

 • Practice Setting

-• Government agencies (e.g., Social Security Administration, Veterans Affairs)
+• Government agencies (e.g., Social Security consultative exams)

 Presented By